 Admittedly, I’m new to provider network management.
 I’ve spent years working in healthcare, but this is my first time working with payers from across the nation to improve the access, adequacy, and accuracy of their provider networks.
-Lucky for me, I got a behind-the-scenes view through Quest Analytics’ Vision Quest conference.
+Lucky for me, I got a behind-the-scenes view through Quest Analytics Vision Quest.
 As a session moderator, I heard from industry executives and gained insight into the questions and comments on the minds of people working every day in this industry.
 I learned a lot from this experience, and here are five of my light bulb moments.

 1. Provider Network Management challenges require creative problem solving

 Building and maintaining provider networks is difficult.
 It becomes even more complicated when tasks such as identifying gaps in your network, finding a provider in the area that will fill the gap, and understanding the value the provider will bring to your network before contracting with them – all significant requirements of the job – are relegated to being manual tasks.
 That’s not even to mention that some of these manual tasks produce the data and reports that are submitted to the state and CMS.
 It makes the job nearly impossible.

 2. Telemedicine is viable and scalable but there are still obstacles

-Although we are still dealing with many of the traditional barriers to the adoption of telemedicine, including patient and provider acceptance, reimbursement challenges and restrictive regulations, we are seeing an increase in the volume of telemedicine visits without an increase in costs to healthcare providers.
+Although we are still dealing with many of the traditional barriers to the adoption of telemedicine, including patient and provider acceptance, reimbursement challenges, and restrictive regulations, we are seeing an increase in the volume of telemedicine visits without an increase in costs to healthcare providers.
 This is good news as the viability of telehealth has been in question.
-The expectation is that the volume in visits may decrease as the pandemic fades.
-However, telemedicine will still be a viable and accepted option for care as industry silos breakdown and patient adoption grows.
+The expectation is that the volume of visits may decrease as the pandemic fades.
+However, telemedicine will still be a viable and accepted option for care as industry silos break down and patient adoption grows.